ricardogsilva/qgisconefor/docs/user-guide.md

 ![processing-done](images/qgisconefor-done.png)

+##### Geometry-related errors

+Whenever an input layer has invalid geometries the plugin will use the same strategy as other Processing algorithms, and which can be configured in the main QGIS settings.
+Starting in the QGIS main menu, navigate to

+_Settings -> Options... -> Processing -> General -> Invalid features filtering_

+There are several options to choose, which affect how the QGIS Processing framework deals with invalid geometries:

+- Stop algorithm execution when a geometry is invalid
+- Do not filter (better performance)
+- Skip (ignore) features with invalid geometries

+Choose the option which is more appropriate for your use case, keeping in mind that for the Conefor plugin, valid geometries are only needed when autogenerating the node attribute based on the area of a feature.

+!!! warning

+    The settings which control how the Processing framework deal with invalid geometries apply to QGIS as a whole.

 ### Using the Processing toolbox algorithms

 This plugin's execution code is implemented as set of QGIS Processing algorithms.
 Therefore, regardless of if you are